 Most modern PCs and laptops come with at least 2 network adapters: Ethernet and Wi-Fi.
 Ever wondered what would happen if you used them both simultaneously?
 The adapter that supports faster speeds will be given preference.
-Although most people use the Wi-Fi network adapter as they are always on the go, how will Windows know which one is the faster one and give preference to it?
+Although most people use the Wi-Fi network adapter as they are always on the go, how will Windows know which one is faster and give preference to it?

 Depending on your internet needs, you may sometimes need to override the automatic preferences assigned by Windows to the network adapter.
-Moreover, you can also manage the priorities of the networks that you connect to using Wi-Fi.
-This article tells you how to change your adapter and network preferences on a Windows 11 machine.
+Moreover, you can also manage the priorities of the networks you connect to using Wi-Fi.
+This article tells you how to change your adapter and network preferences on a Windows machine.

 Table of contents

 - How does Windows Assign Network Interface Metric Priority

 - How to Change Network Interface Metric in Windows 11 and Windows 10

 - How to Change Wi-Fi Network Connection Priority in Windows 11/10

 - Final Thoughts